openjdk/jfx/CONTRIBUTING.md

 Contributing to OpenJFX
 =======================

 OpenJFX is an open source project and we love to receive contributions from our community &mdash; you!
-There are many ways to contribute, from improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into OpenJFX itself.
+There are many ways to contribute, from improving the documentation, submitting bug reports and feature requests, or writing code which can be incorporated into OpenJFX itself.

 Bug reports
 -----------

 If you think you have found a bug in OpenJFX, first make sure that you are testing against the latest version - your issue may already have been fixed.
-If not, search our [issues list](https://bugs.openjdk.java.net) in the Java Bug System (JBS) in case a similar issue has already been opened.
+If not, search our [issues list](https://bugs.openjdk.java.net/issues/?filter=39543) in the Java Bug System (JBS) in case a similar issue has already been opened.
 More information on where and how to report a bug can be found at [bugreport.java.com](https://bugreport.java.com/).

 It is very helpful if you can prepare a reproduction of the bug.
 In other words, provide a small test case which we can run to confirm your bug.
 It makes it easier to find the problem and to fix it.